sammuelyee/docs/external-tools.md

 The following configuration options are available in OGR:
 * CARTODB_API_URL: defaults to https://{CartoDB username}.cartodb.com/api/v2/sql.
 Can be used to point to another server.
-* CARTODB_HTTPS: can be set to NO to use http:// protocol instead of https:// (only if CARTODB_API_URL is not defined).
+* CARTODB_HTTPS: Can be set to NO to use http:// protocol instead of https:// (only if CARTODB_API_URL is not defined).
 * CARTODB_API_KEY: Most operations, in particular write operations, require an authenticated access.
 * CARTODB_PAGE_SIZE: Features are retrieved from the server by chunks of 500 by default.